timothyrubin/python_gclda/README.md

 This repository consists of two python classes (contained within the subdirectory 'Python_gclda/gc_lda'), several scripts that illustrate how to uses these classes to train and export a gcLDA model (contained within the subdirectory 'Python_gclda/'), and properly formatted versions of the Neurosynth dataset that the model can be applied to (contained within the subdirectory 'Data/Datasets').

+## Code usage examples

+For specific examples of how to use the code, please see the following scripts in the 'Python_gclda' subdirectory:

+- 'run_gclda.py': Illustrates how to build a dataset object from formatted fMRI publication data, and then train a gcLDA model (using the dataset object and several hyperparameter settings that get passed to the model constructor)
+- 'export_model_figs.py': Illustrates how to export model data, and png files illustrating each topic, using a trained gcLDA model.

+Additional details about the gcLDA code, gcLDA hyper-parameter settings, and about these scripts is provided in the 'README.txt' in the 'Python_gclda/' subdirectory.
+Note that all three models presented in the source paper ('no subregions', 'unconstrained subregions' and 'constrained subregions') can be trained by modifying the model hyper-parameters

+## Example results for trained models

+Results for some example trained models (including .png files illustrating all topics for the models) are included in the 'Python_gclda/Python_gclda/gclda_results' subdirectories.

 ## Citing the code and data